Pediatric Residency First Year

 CARE

-The CARE rotation is completed at Children's Hospital Audrey Hepburn CARE center.
+The CARE rotation is completed at Manning Family Children's Audrey Hepburn CARE center.
 Rotators learn about forensic (child abuse) medicine through observation of forensic histories, physical examinations, and the opportunity to observe criminal trials.